About the Traveling Exhibitions

 Life After Life in Prison examines the lives of four women — Tracy, Evelyn, Carol, and Keila — as they return to society after serving anywhere from 17 to 35 years in New York State’s maximum security prison for women.
 While each of their stories is unique, they illuminate many of the problems inherent in today’s criminal justice system.
 The 32 images are on archival paper, size 16” x 20”.

-At either exhibition, Sara Bennett can conduct a panel conversation with her subjects, who will talk about their experiences re-entering society after decades behind bars.
-For more information, please contact Sara Bennett: email@example.com.
+At any of the exhibitions, Sara Bennett can conduct a panel conversation with her subjects.
+For more information, please contact Sara Bennett.

 The room was hot, but students, faculty and outsiders alike sat and stood wherever they could, all attentive and fascinated....
 “I think students are hungry for real things,” said [Dean] Kessler, “things that bring what they’re learning in the classroom in contact with something concrete.” — The Purchase Beat, September 16, 2015.

 Thank you for sharing these wonderful photos....
 I am a state court judge in Wisconsin and I know that it is important to think about the human story of every person who comes before my bench. — MH, W83 Gallery guestbook, NYC

 Thank you for pointing your camera in a direction we need to look at with love, care, and deep concern. — CJ, Photoville guestbook, Brooklyn

 “First you opened our eyes and hearts to the women who had been released after serving long sentences in prison and were trying to live on the outside.
 And now you take us inside the prison to show us the women who have been invisible and voiceless in our society.
 I can’t think of any more significant way to use photography than what you are doing with it!” – Patricia Lay Dorsey (Grandma Techno)